hironobu-s/novassh/README.md

 # Overview

-An SSH wrapper program that connect to OpenStack(Nova) instance with the instance name, instead of Hostname or IP Address.
+NovaConnect is a client program for your OpenStack(Nova) instance.
+You can connect to it with the instance name instead of Hostname or IP Address via SSH or serial console access.

 **novassh** has been tested on the following environments.